 Nature-based solutions

-Nature-based solutions (NbS) are one of the most cost-effective mitigation strategies for climate change and a key enabler of the energy transition, providing simultaneous benefits to human well-being and biodiversity.
+Nature-based solutions (NbS) are considered an effective mitigation strategy for climate change and nature-related issues.
+It is also a key enabler of the energy transition, providing simultaneous benefits to human well-being and biodiversity.
 As part of its 2021-2024 strategy, Ipieca will leverage member expertise and collaborate with external stakeholders to enhance the sustainable scale up of NbS.
 Ipieca is uniquely positioned to explore the cross-cutting environmental and social aspects of NbS, and enable companies to address local and global risks and opportunities associated with climate change.
-Ipieca works in partnership with the Oil and Gas Climate Initiative (OGCI) and is currently co-developing guidance on natural climate solutions.